Sudan Floods Damage Assessment and Recovery Support

 This rapid damage, loss, and recovery needs assessment assessed the impact of the 2020 seasonal floods for Khartoum and other affected areas in Sudan and produced a preliminary recovery strategy.
 This assessment was adapted from the Post Disaster Needs Assessment (PDNA) methodology and applied to the context of Sudan.

-The assessment produced a report led and approved by the Government of Sudan (see link below) and providing:
+The assessment produced a report led and approved by the Government of Sudan (see link below), which provided the following tools:

 - An assessment of the damage, loss, and recovery needs in the affected sectors and districts;